Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 Assessment

-The organization who raises a signal is responsible for its assessment prior the regional discussions.
+The organization which raises a signal is responsible for its assessment prior the regional discussions.
 Support may be arranged from Secretariat or another SEARN Member when the need arises.
 SEARN will support this work through the identification and development of training, guidelines and templates.

 Recommendations, dissemination and feedback